Rumali-Siddiqua/FEOL-DRC-Engine/README.md

 4. Violations appear as markers on your layout

 ## Rule Configuration (YAML)
-Rules are fully config-driven — no hardcoded values in Python:
+Rules are fully config-driven, no hardcoded values in Python:

 ```yaml
 pdk: GF180MCU